2017 International Bridge Building Specifications

 The load will be applied on the longitudinal axis of the bridge at one

-On the day of the contest, judges will decide which loading location
+On the day of the contest, judges will decide the exact loading

 The bridge will be centered on the support surfaces.